microsoft/FHIR-Converter/README.md

 ## Deploy the FHIR Converter

 The source code is available to be deployed in any manner you would like.
 The FHIR Converter can be run on-prem or in the cloud.
-Below are details to quickly deploy to Azure or deploy locally.
+To deploy the FHIR Converter, there are two key pieces of functionality.
+One is a web server (node.js) and the other is a persistence layer for the templates.
+To assist with easy deployment we have included two options below, one through Azure and one which will deploy locally.
+If you choose to deploy from another mechanism then the two options below, you will need to setup the storage for the templates.

 ### Deploy to Azure
-Click this link to deploy in Azure.
+To deploy in Azure, you will need to have a subscription in Azure.
+If you do not have an Azure subscription, you can start [here](https://azure.microsoft.com/free/).

+Once you have your subscription, click the link below:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FFHIR-Converter%2Fmaster%2Fdeploy%2Fdefault-azuredeploy.json" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>